7twoduo/Lab-4/README.md

 ## Final Statement

-This project represents a complete multi-cloud infrastructure build with real routing, real application validation, real private database connectivity, real security controls, and real evidence.
+This project represents a complete APPI-aligned multi-cloud medical application platform for a Japanese healthcare organization.

-It demonstrates the ability to design, deploy, troubleshoot, validate, document, and assess a complex cloud platform across AWS and GCP.
+It demonstrates the ability to design, deploy, troubleshoot, validate, document, and assess a complex cloud platform where sensitive medical data remains anchored in Japan while distributed application environments securely access it through private cloud networking.

+The result is a healthcare-focused architecture with real routing, real application validation, real private database connectivity, real security controls, and real evidence.